JohannesMP/NW_CellToxicityDB/README.md

 ## How to use

-See the 'Info' section at the bottom of the page.
+Please refer to the [sections at the bottom of the live website](https://6merdb.org#how-to-use).

 ## References

 Gao, Q.Q., Putzbach, W.E., Murmann, A.E., Chen, S., Sarshad, A.A., Peter, J.M., Bartom, E.T., Hafner, M. and Peter, M.E.
 (2018) 6mer seed toxicity in tumor suppressive microRNAs.
 Nature Comm, in press.
 Preprint at BioRxiv: https://doi.org/10.1101/284406

 ## Libraries Used